Iowa First-Time Home Buyer: 2023 Programs and Grants

 If you want to buy a home at that median price, your down payment options might fall between:

-Download the PDF brochure for eligibility criteria and conditions.
-And you can call the Community and Economic Development department at (563) 326-7765 for help.
+Eligibility criteria and conditions are available through the city’s website.
+You can also call the Community and Economic Development department at (563) 326-7765 for help.

 Where to find home buying help in Iowa

-All the organizations we’ve listed above should provide advice freely to any first-time home buyer in Iowa or within their local areas.
+All the organizations listed above should provide free advice to any first-time home buyer in Iowa or within their local areas.

 Statewide and regional first-time home buyer resources in Iowa